TheReyzer/11tycms/posts/pagination-almost-done.md

 title: Pagination almost done!
 description: I need make some checks but it's pretty fine!
 tags:
-  - dev
+  - Dev
 date: 2022-08-31T22:52:36.044Z
 ---
 I love how things work on 11ty.
 Yesterday I was maybe dawn because I cannot do the pagination system, but I don't give up, I just take a break to think.

 I was thinking about playing ***Sea Of Thieves*** but my mind don't leave me, so I stay all afternoon studying about this and figuring.

 After a while, I open GitHub and find one interesting issue about 11ty pagination, when I open that and see this: `pagination. items` than I compare to my code, and see that I'm using `collections. posts` so you can see the difference.